morgangrubb/BookPollManager/replit.md

 ## Recent Changes

-- June 18, 2025: Discord bot fully operational with advanced poll management
+- June 18, 2025: Discord bot fully operational with user restrictions and announcements
   - Bot successfully connects to Discord as "Book Poll#3846"
   - Firebase Firestore database created and working
   - All slash commands registered and functional